Use admin services

 Dynamic configuration setup

-This is only available if you are running the service throught the official docker image.
+This is only available if you are running the service through the official docker image.

 The configuration may be set dynamically at startup by running an executable returning a configuration in JSon format.